The Ultimate Year 7 Survival Guide for Parents

-The transition from primary school to year 7 represents a major milestone in young lives.
-It’s the first step from childhood into adolescence.
-This is an exciting time, but it can also be unsettling for students, which is why parents need the knowledge and skills to manage this time smoothly.
+Our year 7 survival guide will help you navigate the transition from primary school to high school.
+This transition represents a major milestone in young lives as it’s the first step from childhood into adolescence.
+Preparing for high school is an exciting time, but it can also be unsettling for students, which is why parents need the knowledge and skills to manage this time smoothly.

-The Victorian government’s Attitudes to School survey demonstrate why it’s vital to set a solid foundation in the first year of high school.
-The survey found that year 7 students feel less connected, their absence rates increase, and their academic outcomes decline.
+The Victorian government’s Attitudes to School survey demonstrates why it’s vital to set a solid foundation in the first year of high school.
+The survey found that, compared to primary school, year 7 students felt less connected, their absence rates increased, and their academic outcomes declined.

-To ensure this is a positive, productive time for your family, we’ve come up with a survival guide for parents.
+To ensure this is a positive, productive time for your family, follow our tips for parents on how to survive year 7.

-Most schools begin the transition process in year 6.
+Most schools begin preparing students for high school in year 6.
 You and your child should have attended an orientation session and been given a tour of the school during the previous year.

 Moving from a single classroom and teacher to multiple teachers and classroom changes throughout the day is very daunting.
 If your student has trouble finding their classrooms in the first week, contact the school and ask if they can get another tour outside school hours.
 Teachers will be happy to show them around.

 To familiarise yourself with school rules and policies, visit the school’s website and social media pages.
-These sites have all the information you’ll need to stay on top of what’s happening at the school.
+These sites have all the information on how to survive year 7 and will allow you to stay on top of what’s happening at the school.
 When you take an interest in school events, your child will feel more engaged.

 It’s a good idea to introduce yourself to the principal and your child’s teachers in the first weeks back.
 Having connections at the school will help to make this transition easier.

 Don’t forget parents need emotional support too, and the best people to give you this are those who are going through the same experiences.
 Making the effort to connect and talk regularly with other parents who have students in year 7 can really help.